GLOBAL MARKETS-Dollar shines as oil surge spooks investors

 By Tom Westbrook

-A surprisingly big drop in crude stocks at Cushing, Oklahoma, stoked concern that fuel demand is outstripping production right when markets least needed another supply-side shock.
+A surprisingly big drop in U.S. crude stocks has stoked concern that fuel demand is outstripping production right when markets least needed another supply-side shock.

-The prospect of higher energy costs and the spectre of sticky inflation put more pressure on longer-dated bonds, with benchmark 10-year Treasury yields US10YT=RR up more than 50 basis points this month to hit a 16-year peak at 4.642%.
+The prospect of higher energy costs and the spectre of sticky inflation put more pressure on longer-dated bonds.
+Benchmark 10-year Treasury yields US10YT=RR were steady in Asia, but at 4.599% are up more than 50 basis points this month.

-"The world keeps getting more expensive," said Capital.com analyst Kyle Rodda, in a note.
-"The rise in oil increased the upward pressure on bond yields (and) the combo of higher oil, higher yields, and a higher greenback tends not to augur well for equities."
+"It doesn't help," said ING economist Rob Carnell.
+"What's really starting to weigh on stocks is this upwards push in Treasury yields, and it's a pretty sensible response," he said, with equities at risk of further losses even if bonds rebound.

+Traders are also watching lawmakers' efforts to avoid a U.S. government shutdown.

 MSCI's index of global equities .MIWD00000PUS moved a fraction lower and could notch its 10th straight daily fall on Thursday, which would equal a long losing streak from 2021.

-MSCI's index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was pinned near a 10-month low in early trade.
+MSCI's index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was pinned near a 10-month trough.
+U.S. ESc1 and European futures STXEc1 fluctuated either side of flat.

-It is down more than 3% in September to eye its largest monthly fall on the dollar since April 2022.
+Japan's Nikkei .N225 fell 1.8%, with investors selling stocks that went ex-dividend.

-China's yuan is also coming under pressure - ahead of a week-long holiday that begins on Friday - on fresh concern that the struggling property market is swallowing growth.
-Only a very strong fixing of its trading band has held off sellers and the yuan CNY=CFXS last changed hands at 7.3166 per dollar, not far from the weaker extremity of its trading band.
+China's yuan is also coming under pressure and only a very strong fixing of its trading band has held off sellers.
+The yuan CNY=CFXS last changed hands at 7.3057 per dollar, not far from the weaker extremity of its trading band.

-Mainland stockmarkets .SSEC were steady while the Hang Seng .HSI slipped 1%.
-Shares in indebted developer China Evergrande 3333.HK were suspended after a report that its chairman was placed under police surveillance.
+Higher energy prices helped the Australian dollar AUD=D3 to stabilise at $0.6378.
+AUD/

+Gold XAU= is heading for its worst week since February as the rise in Treasury yields drives investors out of the precious metal, which pays no yield, and it nursed losses at $1,875 an ounce.

 World FX rates YTD http://tmsnrt.rs/2egbfVh